usc-mrel/RETSE_Metal/README.md

 ## Prerequisites

-Before running the pipeline, make sure the following third-party dependencies are downloaded and placed under the directory: **/Helper_Functions/thirdparty/**
+Before running the pipeline, make sure the following third-party dependencies are downloaded and placed under the directory: **/Helper_Functions/thirdparty/** (Please create it for first use)
 1. **BART (MATLAB interface)**
    https://github.com/mrirecon/bart/tree/master/matlab